All My Love (Coldplay song): Music video

 A lyric video shot on iPhone and directed by Chris Candy was made available on 4 October 2024.
 It follows Chris Martin's alter ego Nigel Crisp, who buys a set of red balloons and gives them away while passing through the streets of Las Vegas.
 By evening, he runs out of balloons and sings "All My Love" for karaoke at the Dino's dive bar.
 The official video is dedicated to American actor Dick Van Dyke, who handled production alongside his wife Arlene Silver.
 Its director's cut, led by Spike Jonze and Mary Wigmore, came out on 6 December.
 Coldplay published a shorter version (which credits Crisp as director) on 13 December, celebrating Van Dyke's 99th birthday.
 The alter ego also makes an appearance on the Pnau remix, which was directed by Candy and released on 27 December.

 Critical reception

 Emma Harrison from Clash described "All My Love" as a "beautiful piano-driven song that takes inspiration from the likes of Elton John and the Beatles".
-She also commented the lyrics fall "slightly on the side of saccharine", but "for some reason it works".
-The music video received a Best Rock prize at the 2025 MTV Video Music Awards.
+She also observed that the lyrics fall "slightly on the side of saccharine", but "it works".
+Paul Grein from Billboard ranked it among Van Dyke's Top 10 Music Moments on his 100th birthday.